-As always, the CAT notification will be out in July and it is expected that it will be accompanied by some changes.
-In a way, this has become a norm for this exam and this means you have to quickly adapt to these changes.
-Since the introduction of this exam in 2015, one key change has been the sectional time-limit and division of the exam into three sections, which continued in 2016.
+As always, the CAT notification will be out in July-August.
+Since the introduction of changes in CAT 2015, one key change has been the sectional time-limit and division of the exam into three sections.
 What it actually means is that you can no longer piggy-back on Logical Reasoning for clearing the exam and you need to work on your Verbal Ability skills as well.
 In short, you can no longer afford to leave Reading Comprehensions (RCs) or else this would surely throw a spanner in the works for you.

-Keeping the analysis of pattern followed in CAT previous papers in mind, here is a list of four things you need to do in order to crack the Verbal Ability section of CAT-2017:
+Keeping the analysis of pattern followed in CAT previous year papers in mind, here is a list of four things you need to do in order to crack the Verbal Ability section of CAT-2019:

 1. Be prepared for a variety of CAT verbal ability question types:

 The first thing that a change of pattern brings is uncertainty in question types.
 Make sure you are well prepared for a variety of question types that have appeared in the exam for the last 5 years.
 These include questions on: